heeryung/heeryung.github.com/pages/talkingcane.md

 <h4> Research Motivation </h4>
 <ul>
-    <li> Most of transit applications do not provide interfaces for the visually impaired, which makes using those applications on the road risky to the visually impaired.
+    <li> Most of transit applications do not provide interfaces for the visually impaired, which makes those applications rarely, risky for the visually impaired, on the road.
     </li>
-<li> Transit applications often do not support communication between visually impaired users and the real surrounding environment.
+<li> Transit applications hardly support communication between visually impaired users and the actual surrounding environment.
     </li>
 </ul>